GiftOfEris/izzykayu.github.io/index.md

 ### Welcome to izzykayu's github homepage
 I started learning Python :snake: in July and R in September.
-But I've always coded a little bit (I wanted my _myspace_ to look pretty).
+But I coded a little bit a long, long time ago (I wanted my _myspace_ to look pretty).
 I'm always trying to learn more :sparkles: so any feedback is greatly appreciated!
 I'm diagnosed with four learning disabilities including dyslexia and ADHD, so if I can start coding--you definitely can. :sunny: Love of data science and tattoos :crystal_ball: Creative and Passionate :pencil: Futurist :green_heart: You can reach me at [isabel.metzger@nyumc.org](isabel.metzger@nyumc.org) or [linkedin](https://www.linkedin.com/in/isabelmetzger) or my newly made [twitter](https://twitter.com/diamondcrowbar):sparkles: or [quora](https://www.quora.com/profile/Isabel-Metzger-2):bust_in_silhouette:

 :camera: instagram:[@datavizgirls](https://www.instagram.com/datavizgirls/)